 The Personal Statement

 The Personal Statement is the part of the UCAS application which allows a student to market themselves to university admissions tutors.
-You can write up to 47 lines and no more than 4000 characters including punctuation and spaces.
+You can write up to 4000 characters including punctuation and spaces.
 The one statement covers all choices and you should be aiming to write as near to the limit as you can.

 There is no right or wrong way to approach this – but it does need to be your own work – UCAS have introduced software to detect copying.
 Aside from this, admissions tutors are interested in you.